jamestcole/AIFinancialChatbotProject-App/dbproblemsolving.md

 GRANT ALL PRIVILEGES ON question_bank_chatbot.* TO 'app_user'@'%';
 FLUSH PRIVILEGES;
 ```
+## setting up database
+-- Access MySQL
+sudo mysql

+-- List users
+SELECT User, Host FROM mysql.user;

+-- Delete an unwanted user
+DROP USER 'old_user'@'%';

+-- Create a new user
+CREATE USER 'new_user'@'%' IDENTIFIED BY 'new_password';

+-- Grant privileges
+GRANT ALL PRIVILEGES ON *.* TO 'new_user'@'%' WITH GRANT OPTION;

+-- Flush privileges
+FLUSH PRIVILEGES;

+-- Verify the user and privileges
+SHOW GRANTS FOR 'new_user'@'%';

+-- Exit MySQL
+EXIT;
 ## Database connection settings
 spring.datasource.url=jdbc:mysql://<DB_HOST>:3306/question_bank_chatbot
 spring.datasource.username=app_user  # The username you created